James M. Jasper: Biography

 Jasper was born on September 30, 1957, in Takoma Park, Maryland, adjacent to Washington, D.C.
 His parents, Jane Howard-Jasper (born Betty Jane Howard) and James Dudley Jasper, separated just before he was born, and he was raised exclusively by his mother.
-He has no siblings.

 Jasper was prepared at Saint James School, where he was elected Senior Prefect and graduated in the Class of 1975.
 He thence attended Harvard College where he received the Bachelor of Arts magna cum laude in economics(1979).
-He was awarded the M.A. and Ph.D. degrees in sociology from University of California at Berkeley (1988).
+He was awarded the M.A. and Ph.D. degrees in sociology from the University of California at Berkeley (1988).

 Jasper taught at New York University from January 1987 to the summer of 1996, leaving after a protracted tenure battle that attracted angry letters from sociologists around the United States.
-In the following ten years he taught as a visiting professor at Columbia, Princeton, and the New School for Social Research.
-Since the fall of 2007 he has been affiliated with the sociology Ph.D. program of the Graduate Center of the City University of New York, where he founded the Politics and Protest Workshop.
+In the following ten years, he taught as a visiting professor at Columbia University, Princeton University, and the New School for Social Research.
+Since the fall of 2007, he has been affiliated with the sociology Ph.D. program of the Graduate Center of the City University of New York, where he founded the Politics and Protest Workshop.